Soil Association

-The Soil Association is a British registered charity.
-The organisation activities include campaigning – against intensive farming, for local purchasing and public education on nutrition – and certification of organic foods.
+The Soil Association is a British registered charity focused on the effect of agriculture on the environment.
 It was established in 1946.
+Their activities include campaigning for local purchasing, public education on nutrition and certification of organic foods, and against intensive farming.

 History

-Lady Eve Balfour, Friend Sykes and George Scott Williamson organized a founders' meeting for the Soil Association on 12 June 1945; about a hundred people attended.
-The association was formally registered on 3 May 1946, and in the next decade grew from a few hundred to over four thousand members.

-The organization was formed following the publication of Balfour’s book 'The Living Soil'.
+The Haughley experiment

+Lady Eve Balfour (niece of former British Prime Minister Arthur Balfour) was one of the first women to study agriculture in a British university.
+She and her sister Mary bought New Bells Farm at Haughley Green in Suffolk and started the Haughley Experiment, trialling different types of farming techniques to compare chemical and organic farming.

+The Haughley experiment was the first formal, side-by-side farm trial to compare organic and chemical-based farming.
+It was based on an idea that farmers were over-reliant on fertilizers, that livestock, crops and the soil should be treated as a whole system and that "natural" farming produced food which was in some way more wholesome than food produced with more intensive methods.
+Lady Balfour believed that humanity's future and human health were dependent on how the soil was treated, and ran the experiment to generate scientific data that would support these beliefs.

+Lady Balfour then published results in 1943 in her book The Living Soil.
 Reprinted numerous times, it became a founding text of the emerging organic food and farming movement and of the Soil Association.
-The book is based on the initial findings of the first three years of the Haughley Experiment, the first formal, side-by-side farm trial to compare organic and chemical-based farming.

-The Haughley experiment was based on an idea that farmers were over-reliant on fertilizers, that livestock, crops and the soil should be treated as a whole system and that "natural" farming produced food which was in some way more wholesome than food produced with more intensive methods".
-Lady Balfour believed that mankind's future and human health were dependent on how the soil was treated, and ran the experiment to generate scientific data that would support these beliefs.
+Founders' meeting

+Lady Eve Balfour, Friend Sykes and George Scott Williamson organized a founders' meeting for the Soil Association on 12 June 1945 and about a hundred people attended.
+The association was formally registered on 3 May 1946, and in the next decade grew to over 4,000 members.

 It was also founded in part due to concerns over intensive agriculture and in particular the use of herbicides.
 British Union of Fascists member Jorian Jenks, who was closely associated with Oswald Mosley, was one of the founders.
 Following Jenks' death in 1963, the association tilted towards the left of the political spectrum, especially under the new president, Barry Commoner.
-Campaigner Alastair Sawday was vice-chairman of the association between 2005 and 2007.

 The association was one of the five bodies which in Versailles in 1972 formed the International Federation of Organic Agriculture Movements to act as the umbrella organisation to advocate for organic farming.

+Campaigns

+Former campaigns by the association include the following areas: